open-life-science/open-life-science.github.io/_posts/2020-10-01-annual-report-part-3.md

 ### Offering participation support and planning long-term sustainability

-We would also like to offer small-scale funding to our mentees from low-income backgrounds by offering them access to basic logistics that can improve their experience.
-For example, headsets, broadband, and other supplies will ensure equitable access to our calls and additional incubator funding for projects.
-Often a “sticker and biscuits” fund can be incredibly impactful, paying the small expenses needed to kick off a new organisation, whether this is an organisation’s legal registration, support to buy domain names, Zoom rooms, or swag as thank-yous for your community members.
+We have learned the hard way that non-profit projects like OLS come with financial and personal challenges.
+Going forward, we aim to develop a long term funding model and business strategy to ensure the sustainability of this project.

 In the short term, we have planned to offer an Ally Skills training session that will be open to public registration as a way to raise some ready cash for the organisation.
 Attendance is free to OLS members, with varying ticket prices for individuals who are able to pay, and fee waivers available if interested members otherwise could not attend.
 (A separate post will follow about our Ally Skills workshop to raise funding for the OLS community.)

 In the long term, we are exploring partial funding resources for the founders to run and expand this program to its full potential (currently, founders’ time is not funded and is largely after-hours).
-We would also develop a long term business strategy and funding model to ensure the sustainability of this project.

 Finally, we would work towards expanding and improving our resources to develop customisable training and mentoring programs to cater to the need of researchers with different personal and institutional support and resource availability.

-We know that non-profit projects like OLS come with its financial and personal challenges, and we are thankful to those who have supported us and our participants in any way.
-We want to end this report expressing our gratitude to everyone who has been involved in the program.
+We want to end this report expressing our gratitude to everyone who has been involved in the program and this community in any way.

 See you all online (and hopefully, someday in person, after the COVID-19 pandemic).

-Yours sincerely,
 *Malvika, Yo and Bérénice*

 **END OF THE REPORT**